awsdocs/amazon-sns-developer-guide/doc_source/sns-tutorial-publish-message-with-attributes.md

-# Tutorial: Publishing a Message with Attributes to an Amazon SNS Topic<a name="sns-tutorial-publish-message-with-attributes"></a>
+# Tutorial: Publishing a message with attributes to an Amazon SNS topic<a name="sns-tutorial-publish-message-with-attributes"></a>

 After you [create a topic](sns-tutorial-create-topic.md) and [subscribe an endpoint to it](sns-tutorial-create-subscribe-endpoint-to-topic.md), you can *publish* messages to a topic with message attributes, which let you provide structure metadata items about the message\.
-For more information, see [Amazon SNS Message Attributes](sns-message-attributes.md)\.
+For more information, see [Amazon SNS message attributes](sns-message-attributes.md)\.

 The following tutorial shows how you can use the AWS Management Console, the AWS SDK for Java, and the AWS SDK for \.NET to publish a message to a topic\.